KWJC: EMF operation

 Citing the costs of running the radio station (and probably the decline of radio jobs available to graduates due to the rise of audio streaming and other technologies), William Jewell College opted to terminate the Radio Communication program after the 2005–06 school year and lease KWJC to the Educational Media Foundation to air its K-LOVE Christian radio network.
 On May 31, 2006, at noon, a few sad members of the Jewell 91.9 Student & Faculty Staff said an on-air goodbye and the station was handed over.

 After Union Broadcasting sold KCXM to EMF, KWJC switched from K-LOVE to the Air1 network on December 16, 2007.
 That same year, the FCC approved a 1998 application to increase power to 4,000 watts; in 2016, it was approved to upgrade to 7,000 watts.

 On May 31, 2019, William Jewell College took KWJC silent, citing a loss of programming.
 The move came after EMF bought K300CH, a translator facility of KCFX-HD3 in Kansas City, from the Calvary Chapel of Kansas City for $515,000, and Air1 moved to the 107.9 frequency, with KWJC airing a loop redirecting listeners to 107.9 and 101.1 HD3.

 Sale to UMKC, flip to classical

-On August 16, 2019, KCUR-FM, the National Public Radio affiliate operated by the University of Missouri-Kansas City (UMKC), announced they had agreed to purchase KWJC from William Jewell College for $2 million, with the intent to flip 91.9 into a full-time classical music station, returning the format to the FM band in Kansas City for the first time since KXTR moved to the AM band in August 2000, which would eventually flip to a business talk format in March 2012.
-With the move, KCUR eliminated its three-hour weeknight block of classical programming fed from NPR.
+On August 16, 2019, KCUR-FM, the National Public Radio affiliate operated by the University of Missouri-Kansas City (UMKC), announced it had agreed to purchase KWJC from William Jewell College for $2 million.
+KCUR-FM would flip 91.9 into a full-time classical music station, returning the format to the FM band in Kansas City for the first time in 19 years.
+In August 2000, commercial classical station 96.5 KXTR (now KFNZ-FM) announced it would move to the AM band leaving classical listeners without an FM station.
+With a full time classical outlet in on the Kansas City FM dial, KCUR-FM 89.3 eliminated its own three-hour weeknight block of classical programming and switched to an all news and information format.

 The purchase was consummated on June 26, 2020.
-On June 30, KWJC returned to the air with a classical music format, fed by American Public Media's "Classical 24" service.
+On June 30, KWJC returned to the air with all classical music, fed by American Public Media's "Classical 24" service.
+For a time, KWJC had local classical music hosts during morning and afternoon drive times.
+But in October 2024, due to declining donations, the station dropped local shows and began running Classical 24 most of the day.